claes/hemlis/README.md

 Used well, it can definitely be secure.

 - Make sure you encrypt the secrets in their master location.
-- Don't use environment variables to propagate them between proceses
+- Don't use environment variables to propagate them between processes
-- Use pipes and not files for inter-process communication.
+- Use pipes for inter-process communication, do not use intermediate files.

-This way I belive it can be as secure as the alternatives.